The Style Of The Long Ending Of Mark

 Several miscellaneous objections have also been raised to Mark's authorship.
 (1) It is claimed that Mark's usual style is to expand the accounts of incidents in Christ's life as compared with the other Gospels while this section condenses the accounts.
 (2) It is noted that Mark has a fondness for the word kai ("and") which is lacking in this section.
 (3) It is claimed that ekeinos ("that one") and the contraction kakeinos ("and that one") are used in a weakened sense of simply "he," "she," or "they" in this section as opposed to the rest of the Gospel.
 (4) It is noted that Jesus is referred to as "the Lord" or "the Lord Jesus" only in this section of Mark.
 (5) And it is noted that the only appearances recorded in this ending of Mark are also recorded in the other Gospels, implying that the writer relied on the other Gospels for his information.

 Regarding the first objection, it is often true that Mark has more material on an incident in Christ's life than the other Gospels (compare Mark 5:21-43 with the parallel accounts in Matthew 9:18-26 and Luke 8:40-56).
 However, in this section we find only one verse describing Christ's appearance to two on the road, while Luke gives that incident twenty-three verses (Luke 24:13-35).
-But Mark also knows how to pass over quickly important events in Christ's life.
-Passing over Jesus' birth completely, Mark gives only seven verses to John the Baptist's preaching, three verses to Jesus' baptism, and two verses to His temptation!
-Thus condensation can also be a stylistic feature of Mark.
+But Mark also quickly passes over important events in Christ's life.
+This is especially true in his first chapter.
+Passing over Jesus' birth completely, Mark gives only seven verses to John the Baptist's preaching (vv.
+2-8; Matthew gives 12 verses, Luke 18 verses, and John 10 verses), three verses to Jesus' baptism (vv.
+9-11, as compared to Matthew's five verses), and two verses to His temptation (vv.
+12-13, as compared to Matthew's 11 verses and Luke's 13 verses)!
+Thus, condensation is also an occasional stylistic feature of Mark.

 Probably the most serious objection against Mark's authorship of these verses relates to the strange distribution of conjunctions in this last section as compared with the rest of Mark.
 It is often stated that Mark had a fondness for the conjunction kai ("and") which is not shown in these verses.
-Other conjunctions are used and verse 10 is even without a conjunction to begin it.
+Other conjunctions are used (de is used six times and oun once) and verse 10 is even without a conjunction to begin it.
 While kai is used at least once in every verse in some sections, here it is used only nine times, and only three of these are used to join clauses.
-There are also three contractions with kai in this section: once kai contracts with an ("if") to form kan and twice kai contracts with ekeinos ("that one") to form kakeinos.
+There are also three contractions with kai in this section: once kai contracts with an (translated "if") to form kan and twice kai contracts with ekeinos ("that one") to form kakeinos.
 These are all used to begin new clauses.
-But the scant usage of kai in this section is paralleled in the twelve verse sections of Mark 7:15-26 (only eight uses of kai, six joining clauses) and 13:26-37 (only nine uses of kai, four joining clauses).
+But the scant usage of kai in this section is paralleled in the twelve verse sections of Mark 7:14-25 (only eight uses of kai, seven joining clauses), 13:14-25 (eleven uses of kai, six joining clauses), and 13:26-37 (only nine uses of kai, four joining clauses).
 All of the other conjunctions in this section are used elsewhere in Mark.
 Regarding the lack of a conjunction to begin verse 10, it should be noted that the first four verses of the Gospel do not contain a single coordinating conjunction (there is one subordinating conjunction in verse 2).
-Thus Mark knew how to use the stylistic features of a few uses of kai and no beginning conjunction.
+Thus, Mark knew how to use the stylistic features of a few uses of kai and no beginning conjunction.

 A fourth objection is that Jesus is referred to as "the Lord" or "the Lord Jesus" only in this section of Mark.
 There is a textual question as to whether verse 19 should read "the Lord" or "the Lord Jesus."
-Both the Nestle and UBS Greek texts include "Jesus" in brackets in the text.
+Both the Nestle-Aland and UBS Greek texts include "Jesus" in the text.
 The objection, however, is the same regardless of which reading is accepted.
 Both show a heightened respect for Christ after His resurrection.
 But the term "Lord" is also used in reference to Christ in Mark 1:3; 2:28; 7:28; 11:3; and 12:36-37.
 In some of these passages the term "Lord" does not have the full significance that it does here, but Luke, who uses the term "Lord" extensively to refer to Christ, also uses the heightened term "the Lord Jesus" only in Luke 24:3, after His resurrection.
+A reverent usage of "the Lord" would be expected after Jesus' resurrection.

-The last objection to be discussed is that the only appearances recorded in the long ending of Mark are also recorded in the other Gospels, implying that the writer relied on the other Gospels for his information.
-While the observation is correct, the implication that is drawn from it is not.
+The fifth objection to be discussed is that the only appearances recorded in the long ending of Mark are also recorded in the other Gospels, implying that the writer relied on the other Gospels for his information.
+While the observation is basically correct, the implication that is drawn from it is not.
 It only needs to be noted that this section contains new information about the appearances not revealed elsewhere.
-For example, this section alone tells us that the disciples were "mourning and weeping" (v.
+For example, this section alone tells us that Mary Magdalene was the first to whom he appeared (v.
+9), that the disciples were "mourning and weeping" (v.
 10), that Christ appeared to the two on the road in a "different form" (v.
-12), and that one of the signs to follow the disciples would be the drinking of deadly things without harmful results (v.18).
-Thus this objection is also invalid.
+12), that the eleven did not believe Jesus had appeared to these two (v.
+13), that Jesus upbraided the eleven for their unbelief and hardness of heart (v.
+14), and that one of the signs to follow the disciples would be the drinking of deadly things without harmful results (v.18).
+Thus, this objection is also invalid.
+While discussing the relationship of this ending to the other Gospels, it is interesting to note that, although the details are not the same, Mark 16 and Luke 24 follow the same broad outline: the appearance of a man/men to women at the empty tomb; an event involving Mary Magdalene which she reported to the apostles; an appearance of Jesus to two disciples on a road; an appearance of Jesus to the eleven involving his giving a global commission; and Jesus ascending into heaven.

 Cumulative Style and Peak